-The purpose of managing interest rate risk is to ensure that the Bank's interest rate risk exposure is known and that it is commensurate with the risk profile and current limits for the area.
+Formålet med styring av renterisiko er å sikre at banken til The purpose of managing interest rate risk is to ensure that the Bank's interest rate risk exposure is known and that it is commensurate with the risk profile and current limits for the area.
 The limits take into account interest rate risk in total currency as well as interest rate risk in NOK and in EUR.

 Interest rate risk is measured and reported as the total change in value of balance sheet items and non-balance sheet items (economic value of equity (EVE)), as well as the effect on net interest income (NII) of shifts in the yield curve.
-For EVE, limits have been set for how great an impact on profit a 1-percentage point parallel shift and a 1-percentage point distortion of the interest rate curve may have.
-Interest rate curve risk is the risk that the interest rate curve shifts differently within the various times to maturity when the interest rates change.
+For EVE, limits have been set for the magnitude of the permitted effect given the six prescribed shock scenarios in line with the EBA's guidelines for managing interest rate risk in the bank book.
+NII is managed by the collective Group Management in quarterly corporate governance meetings, as well as by the Group CEO through decisions on interest rate adjustments following consideration by the Group's Interest Rate Committee.